 CV is a one-stop-shop with one message, one number to call, and one door for people to walk through to get the best combination of services to meet their needs.
 CV’s trauma informed care is evident in all aspects of service delivery, incorporating an understanding of the prevalence and impacts of trauma and the multifaceted and individualized paths to healing.
 CV ensures that any and all victims in need of services can easily and readily access quality, seamless, and comprehensive services that allows for reduced confusion for victims in their time of trauma; increases CV’s effectiveness, influence, and presence; avoids duplication of services; ensures sustainability for the organization; and creates a consistent and improved quality of service for clients.

 In addition to the organization’s primary offices, CV maintains satellite offices at each of the following locations: City of Pittsburgh Police and Allegheny County Police Investigative Units, Allegheny County Criminal and Juvenile Courts and Juvenile Probation and sustains a weekly presence in several local Magisterial District Judges’ offices.
-CV also assists victims with emergency protection from abuse filings (domestic violence and sexual assault) in two area hospitals, UPMC McKeesport and Jefferson Regional, and has co-located a child advocate within the Child Advocacy Center of UPMC Children’s Hospital of Pittsburgh to intervene with child victims of sexual and physical abuse and their families.
+CV also has co-located a child advocate within the Child Advocacy Center of UPMC Children’s Hospital of Pittsburgh to intervene with child victims of sexual and physical abuse and their families.
 These remote placements enable the organization to react as quickly as possible when a victim or community needs immediate assistance.
 Services are delivered in courthouses, hospitals, homes, schools, residential programs, businesses, community centers, senior centers and many other locations in the Allegheny County community.

 Awards and Accomplishments: